Skip to Content

 About the Contributor

-Sophie is a junior and Opinions Editor.
-This is her third year on the Gazette staff.
+Sophie is a senior, and she is Co-Editor-in-Chief and News Editor.
+This is her fourth year on the Gazette staff.